catpswin5/VistaThemePlasma/README.md

 ## Introduction

-This is a fork of [WackyIdeas](https://gitgud.io/wackyideas/)' [AeroThemePlasma](https://gitgud.io/wackyideas/aerothemeplasma).
-This fork aims to recreate the look and feel of Windows Vista as much as possible on KDE Plasma, whilst adapting the design to fit in with modern features provided by KDE Plasma and Linux.
+This is a fork of [WackyIdeas](https://gitgud.io/wackyideas/)' [AeroThemePlasma](https://gitgud.io/wackyideas/aerothemeplasma) which aims to recreate the look and feel of Windows Vista as much as possible on KDE Plasma, whilst adapting the design to fit in with modern features provided by KDE Plasma and Linux.
+The look and feel of Windows 7 Milestone 2 is also available as an extra.
 It is still in heavy development and testing.
 VTP has been tested on:

 1. Arch Linux x64 and other Arch derivatives